Contact Us

 The Tradesperson

 Florida divorce covers both finances and children.
-Equitable distribution, child support, and parenting plans are all determined in the same proceeding.
-Getting all three right from the start matters — patching them later costs more.
+Equitable distribution, child support, and parenting plans are determined in the same proceeding.
+Settling all three at the start costs less than amending them later.

 Under § 61.075, assets acquired or enhanced during the marriage through either spouse's efforts are subject to equitable distribution.
-For executive compensation — deferred compensation, stock options, restricted stock units — whether and to what extent they are marital depends on the specific vesting schedule, funding source, and timing relative to the marriage.
+For deferred compensation, stock options, and restricted stock units, whether and to what extent they are marital depends on the vesting schedule, the funding source, and the timing relative to the marriage.

 The Healthcare Professional